Table of contents

 Step 2: Get your hands on an EMV reader.

-The good news is that Square is making the shift to EMV as easy and affordable as possible for small businesses.
-The Square contactless and chip reader (which also accepts NFC payments like Apple Pay) is just $49.
+The good news is that Square is making the shift to EMV as easy and affordable as possible for small businesses with the Square Reader for contactless and chip, which also accepts NFC payments like Apple Pay.

-What’s more, you won’t need to purchase any additional hardware if you order the Square contactless and chip reader.
-The new reader just sits on your countertop—and you can still use your current Stand and Reader to take magstripe transactions.
-You won’t need an additional PIN pad either — our new reader only requires a signature to complete a transaction (just like today).
+What’s more, you won’t need to purchase any additional hardware if you order the Square Reader for contactless and chip.
+You won’t need an additional PIN pad either — our reader only requires a signature to complete a transaction (just like today).

 Step 3: Learn how to accept chip cards.